saghul/pycares/README.rst

     export ARCHFLAGS="-arch x86_64"
     ./build_inplace

-Microsoft Windows (with Visual Studio 2008):
+Microsoft Windows (with Visual Studio 2008, 2010 or the Windows SDK):

 ::